Skip to main content

 The Trigger

-We want to turn on and off the light bulb when motion is detected.
-So we will use a state trigger on this particular sensor.
+We want to control the light based on motion detection, so we use a state trigger on the motion sensor.

 trigger: